Skip to content

 The audience is anyone wrapping a native Windows control — a third- party WinUI control, a custom Control subclass, or an existing WinUI control that the built-in catalog has not yet covered.
 The walk-through ports Microsoft.UI.Xaml.Controls.RatingControl end-to-end so the shape of every step is concrete; the patterns transfer to anything that descends from FrameworkElement.
 Cross-reference the built-in descriptors in src/Reactor/Core/V1Protocol/Descriptor/Descriptors/ as you adapt the example — they are the production examples of every shape this page mentions.

-The five-step playbook
+The four-step playbook

 Step What you write Where it lives